 Parking Specialization is Critical to Doing A Good Job

-Eventually, Cale realized their current system wasn’t enough.
-They needed a new strategy.
+Cale knew they needed a new strategy.
 “The call center is an important part of our overall package to municipal and private operator clients,” said Szubka.
 “Packaged correctly, with the right quality and consistency, would give us a competitive advantage to win more deals.”

 “We began looking for a provider who was familiar with the parking world,” St. Laurent said.

-Cale America’s search quickly found Parker Video Intercoms call center solution.
-As an established parking services solutions provider, the Parker 24/7 Call Center had the know-how and savvy to help Cale America quickly.
+Cale America’s search quickly found Parker Technology.
+As an established parking services solutions provider, the Parker Technology had the know-how and savvy to help Cale America quickly.

-Pricing was more manageable too.
-Parker Video Intercoms flat-fee structure for call center services gave Cale America a predictable, consistent expense item, and did not incentivize agents to remain on the line longer than necessary.
+Pricing was more manageable, too.
+Parker Technology’s flat-fee structure for call center services gave Cale America a predictable, consistent expense item, and did not incentivize agents to remain on the line longer than necessary.

 As the transition rolled out, Cale America introduced the service as being delivered by Parker 24/7 Call Center to their clients.
 “We didn’t just hire another firm to deal with the calls, we positioned the move as bringing a strategic partner to our clients, to provide the best service possible,” said Szubka.
 “Clients saw the move as an upgrade, and the service has been solid since we made the change, strengthening our relationship and building on our brand for best-in-class service.”